jdhill34/class-manager/README.md

 - Main dashboard calendar for schedule.
 - Main courses page to add, modify, or delete.
-  - Clicking on a course should show assignments for ONE course.
+  - Clicking on a course should show course info and assignments for ONE course.
 - Main assignments page for ALL courses to add, modify, or complete.
   - Assignments in order by date.